-Peter Higgs - One of The Discoverer of The Higgs Boson
+Peter Higgs, One of The Discoverer of ‘God Particle’, Passes Away

 The celebrated British Physicist Peter Higgs passed away at the age of 94 in Edinburgh on Monday, 8th April 2024.
 The University of Edinburgh, where he taught as a professor for 36 long years until his retirement in 1996, announced his passing away.
 He was an Emeritus Professor at the Edinburgh University.
 According to the statement of Edinburgh University, he passed away at home in peace after a ‘short illness’.